d1ngusb1l/RPIStudyRooms/README.md

 ## How to Migrate Database

 Run `npm install` followed by `npx prisma migrate dev --name <migration-name>` to create a new migration.
-Then run `npx prisma migrate deploy` to apply the migration to the database.
+Then run `npx prisma migrate deploy` to apply the migration to the database (also do this to init the prisma files on first clone).